Linguistics Courses

 English and non-English language diversity in the U.S., including regional varieties, African American English, Latino English.
 Explores language and social structure, policy, and educational issues.

 LING 297.
-Introduction to Bilingualism.
+Introduction to Bilingualism in the United States.
 4 Credits.

 LING 301.
 Introduction to Linguistics Analysis.
 4 Credits.